Josh-5/ResistorAssister/README.md

 the sys module to allow for the use of command line arguments

-When running this program, run main.py with two arguments, the first being the target resistance and second being the maximum number of resistors
+When running this program, run main.py with two arguments, the first being the target resistance and second being the maximum number of resistors.
+Make sure you also replace the resistances in resistors.txt with the values you have available